 Meanwhile, recent developments in $\mathcal{PT}$-symmetric quantum mechanics~\cite{bender2002complex,bender2003must,mostafazadeh2002pseudo}, where the condition of Hermiticity is replaced by the condition of $\mathcal{PT}$-symmetry, provide new opportunities for the quantum information science, that are not available in the usual Hermitian case.
 Such theories possess an additional degree of freedom represented by the $\alpha$ parameter, and in the limit $\alpha \rightarrow 0$, the intersection of $\mathcal{PT}$-symmetric and Hermitian cases are real symmetric Hamiltonians~\cite{bender2003finite}.
 At certain values of the $\alpha$ parameter, the degeneracies occur, known as exceptional points, which correspond to coalescing eigenvectors and eigenvalues~\cite{miri2019exceptional,ozdemir2019parity}.

 These points can be used in multiple applications.
-First, in the $\mathcal{PT}$-symmetric system, the time of quantum evolution may approach \textit{theoretically zero} in the vicinity of the exceptional point, while in the Hermitian one, a finite time is needed.
+First, in the $\mathcal{PT}$-symmetric system, the time of quantum evolution may approach \textit{theoretically zero} near the exceptional point, while a finite time is needed in the Hermitian one.
 This effect was demonstrated both theoretically~\cite{bender2007faster} and experimentally~\cite{zheng2013observation}.
 Second, it was used for enhanced sensing~\cite{wiersig2014enhancing,chen2017exceptional,hodaei2017enhanced,langbein2018no,lau2018fundamental,zhang2019quantum}, and it have been shown that $\mathcal{PT}$-symmetric sensors are 8.856 times superior to Hermitian ones~\cite{yu2020experimental}.
-Moreover, $\mathcal{PT}$-symmetric operations increase the quantum Fisher information needed to increase the accuracy of quantum parameter estimation~\cite{guo2017enhancing,wang2020quantum}, which in turn was used for the Bayesian parameter estimation~\cite{balytskyi2021PTBayes,balytskyi2021detecting,balytskyi2022}.
-The existence of exceptional points was demonstrated in multiple classical systems as well~\cite{dembowski2001experimental,ruter2010observation,peng2014parity,schindler2012symmetric,bender2013observation,shi2016accessing,zhu2014p,li2019observation,partanen2019exceptional}, and they found applications in laser mode management~\cite{peng2016chiral,brandstetter2014reversing,wong2016lasing}, and topological mode transfer~\cite{xu2016topological,doppler2016dynamically,choi2017extremely,zhang2018dynamically}.
-For $N = 2$ states, the $\mathcal{PT}$-symmetric discrimination was developed in~\cite{bender2013pt}, and the focus of our work is an extension of this method for $N = 3$ states.
-For the first time, we derive exact expressions for the population of postselected space, enabling us to pinpoint scenarios in which $\mathcal{PT}$-symmetric systems outperform their Hermitian counterparts.
+Moreover, $\mathcal{PT}$-symmetric operations increase the Quantum Fisher information (QFI) needed to increase the accuracy of quantum parameter estimation~\cite{guo2017enhancing,wang2020quantum}, which in turn was used for Bayesian parameter estimation~\cite{balytskyi2021detecting,balytskyi2021PTBayes,balytskyi2022}.